MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05-image-analysis.md

     ![Screenshot of the image captioning tile in the image section of the Vision and Document page.](./media/vision-image-captioning-tile.png)

 1. On the **Add captions to images** page, review the resource you are connected to which is listed under the **Try It Out** subheading.
-You should not have to make changes. (*Note*: if you did not customize a valid resource location earlier during resource creation, you may be asked to create a new Azure AI services resource that is in a valid region.
-You will need to create the new resource to continue with the lab.)
+You should not have to make changes.

+> **Note**: If you did not customize a valid resource location earlier during resource creation, you may be asked to create a new Azure AI services resource that is in a valid region.
+You will need to create the new resource to continue with the lab.

 1. Download [**image-analysis.zip**](https://aka.ms/mslearn-images-for-analysis) from `https://aka.ms/mslearn-images-for-analysis`.
 Open the folder on your computer and locate the file named **store-camera-1.jpg**; which contains the following image: